Not Without Me

 “I am ready,” I replied, the fact was I was more than fucking ready.
 I was on the cusp of being reunited with my beloved.
 I didn’t believe in heaven until Tara walked into my world and proved to me that angels exist.

-“Lie down in the center of the circle, close your eyes and whatever you do, don’t open them.”
+“Lie down in the center of the circle, close your eyes and whatever you do, don’t open them,” Nora asked and warned at the same time.

 Without hesitation, I did as I was told.
 The witches began to chant in Latin, I speak Latin, and thus I understood their words.